MikeM711/Deep-Learning-Handwriting-Recognition/README.md

 ### If Manipulations Are Your Thing

 I left in commented code where, if either characters `0` or `O` were predicted, the final prediction is dependent on the ratio of height/width of the character image.
-If a user writes a fat circle, the result will be a capital or lowercase "O"; if a user writes a narrow circle, the result will be the number "0".
+If a user writes a fat circle, the result will be a capital or lowercase `O`; if a user writes a narrow circle, the result will be the number `0`.

 For determining "i" vs "I" (another issue with the EMNIST dataset), one could cook up some code during the `cv` portion and determine if a character has a hovering dot.
 One could do a better height estimate for casing by taking the total character height and negating the space between the dot and the base of the "i".